Aristotle was a very famous philosopher and scientist that was born in 384 B.C. and died in 322 B.C.

-He decided at 17 years old that he would go and join Plato’s Academy that was in Athens.
+He decided at 17 years old that he would go and join Plato’s Academy which was in Athens.

-While Aristotle was at Plato’s Academy, he studied hard and then later, he became a teacher there.
+While Aristotle was at Plato’s Academy, he studied hard and then later, became a teacher there.

 He worked and studied at Plato’s Academy for a total of 20 years.